 This medication should not be used in patients who are taking azathioprine or mercaptopurine, as these medications can increase the serum levels of febuxostat in your blood, leading to toxic side effects.
 Along with elevated liver enzymes, headache, joint pain, and rash can be side effects of this medication.
 Higher rates of heart attacks and strokes were noted in patients taking febuxostat compared to allopurinol.

 More frequent gout attacks have also been noted in patients when starting febuxostat.
 If an increased amount of gout attacks occur in the first months after starting this medication, symptomatic treatment with NSAIDS should be used to treat the acute flares, but febuxostat should not be stopped.

 If you notice chest pain, chest pressure, shortness of breath, weakness, or neurological deficits, tell your doctor immediately.
 If you are taking any other medications which may interact with this drug, please tell your doctor.
 If you start experiencing joint pain or rashes, also make your doctor aware, as the medication dose may need to be adjusted.

-Written June 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Written March 2019 by Vaneet Sandhu, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.